pablobernabeu/rscopus_plus/README.md

 ---

-*Note.* Before running any of these functions, the user must read in their Scopus API key confidentially (see [rscopus guidelines](https://cran.r-project.org/web/packages/rscopus/vignettes/api_key.html)).
+*Note.* Before using any of these functions, the user must read in their Scopus API key confidentially (see [rscopus guidelines](https://cran.r-project.org/web/packages/rscopus/vignettes/api_key.html)).
 An error appears if the key has not been read in.